 In our next article will deep dive into the latest developments in supplier management driven by the digital revolution.
 So stay tuned!

-I would like to thank Carlotta Schüßler for her contribution to this article.
+I would like to thank Wolf Göhler and Carlotta Schüßler for their contribution to this article.